 Sec.
-3. Senators, how and by whom chosen-How classified-State Executive to make temporary appointments, in case, etc.-Qualifications of a Senator-Presi-dent of the Senate, his right to vote-President pro tem, and other officers of Senate, how chosen-Power to try impeachment-When President is tried, Chief Justice to preside-Sentence.
+3. Senators, how and by whom chosen-How classified-State Executive to make temporary appointments, in case, etc.-Qualifications of a Senator-President of the Senate, his right to vote-President pro tem, and other officers of Senate, how chosen-Power to try impeachment-When President is tried, Chief Justice to preside-Sentence.

-Times, etc., of holding elections, how pre-Sec.
-4. scribed-One session in each year.
+Sec.
+4. Times, etc., of holding elections, how prescribed-One session in each year.